resque/resque/README.markdown

 Workers
 -------

-Resque workers are rake tasks the run forever.
+Resque workers are rake tasks that run forever.
 They basically do this:

     start
     loop do